-It is very important that you notify us each day that your child remains absent (unless for example, it is known from the outset that they will be absent for a certain period during a hospital stay, for example).
+It is very important that you notify us each day that your child remains absent (unless for example, it is known from the outset that they will be absent for a certain period.
+This might be for a hospital stay, for example).